TheWiseCoder/PyDBrief/README.md

-This is a workbench to bidirectionally migrate data between MySQL, Oracle, PostgreSQL and SQLServer databases.
+This is a workbench to bidirectionally migrate data between MySQL, Oracle, PostgreSQL, and SQLServer databases.

 *** WARNING *** WARNING *** WARNING ***